amblelabs/ait-wiki/README.md

 The current version of AIT is 1.2.11 Fabric, 1.0.2+1.2.9 Forge.
 <br>This wiki is not up to date with that.
 The Archivus team is working to rectify this.
 <br>If there is any incorrect information, please create an issue, pull request or comment on the respective page.

+TODO:
+- set up _proper_ wiki content repo that can have shit merged and submodule it here. (for better language support)
+-